VIcuko/RoboND-DeepLearningProject/writeup.md

 workers = 4
 ```

-10 epochs => approximately 3 hours

-I trained the network in my o
+This process took approximately 3 hours to execute (15-20 mins per epoch) and gave a final result of 0.32, which happend to be a bit disappointing.

 ## 5. Results and Improvements